cloudspace/angular_devise/README.md

 ### Auth.logout()

 Use `Auth.logout()` to de-authenticate from the server. `Auth.logout()` returns a promise that will be resolved to the old currentUser.
+Then a `devise:logout` event will be broadcast with the old currentUser as the argument.

 ```javascript
 angular.module('myModule', ['Devise']).